hapramp/go.read/src/pages/blog/2019-12-17-“streets”-photography-contest.md

 featuredpost: true
 featuredimage: /img/2-street-photography-contest.png
 tags:
-  - photography
+  - Photography
-  - street
+  - Street
-  - contest
+  - Contest
 ---
 In the middle of hustling and bustling, chaos, and irregularities, the streets thrive.
 Empty streets are as useless as a camera without storage.
 The streets carry with them the randomness of every day along with the scars of history.
 Go out on the streets and bring a photo that shows “Streets” and stand a chance to win exciting prizes.